 To prosper during economic uncertainty and gain a competitive advantage, your company must not only pursue efficiencies, but also focus on revenue growth.

-If you’re being honest with yourself, the good sales results you’ve been experiencing in recent years may have been driven more by the uptick of the economy, and less by your sales team’s skills.
+If you’re being honest with yourself, the good sales results you’ve experienced in recent years may have been driven more by the uptick of the economy, and less by your sales team’s skills.

 When the economy recedes, you cannot afford to have your sales team be anything less than excellent.
 They must make the most of their time by following a dedicated sales process, and they must have the skills necessary to consult with buyers, negotiate effectively, and close business even in a slowed economy.